clrnd/win95-maze-rs/README.md

 VAO (vertex array object) and does the OpenGL initializing mambo-jambo.

 Vertices are read from an array.
-Walls have a `vec2` attribute for the texture, and icos a `vec3` for the normal.
+Walls have a `vec2` attribute for the texture, and icos a `vec3` for the normal (used for shading).
 The icosahedron vertices where generated with Blender3D and the info extracted with [PyCollada](https://pycollada.github.io/).

+Each kind of object has a renderer: `WallRenderer`, `IcoRenderer` and `RatRenderer`.
+These have a `set_up` method which handles uniform variables and maybe textures, that is things that don't change between object instances.
-Renderers have a `draw` method which takes the shader program, sets the appropriate matrices in the shader's uniforms and renders a VAO.
+Finally they have a `draw` method which takes the shader program, sets the appropriate matrices in the shader's uniforms and renders a VAO.

 The wall renderer has an extra check for when the texture type changed between drawings, so it only has to set those uniforms when needed.
 To maximize the benefit of this, walls are ordered by texture type.

 Finally, rats are like a camera.
-They each have a walker to move trough the maze.
+They each have a walker to move trough the maze, and a special handling in the shaders to fake transparency.

 ### Shaders